aadityaa-dava/UMBC-DATA606-Capstone/docs/proposal.md

 - **Time period:** 02/02/2016 - 02/02/2026
 - **What does each row represent?**

+Each row in the dataset represents **one individual consumer complaint**
 - Data dictionary
   - Columns name
   - Data type